Ukraine leader orders probe after home of ex-central bank chief torched

 PrivatBank was taken into state hands against the wishes of its ex-owner, Ihor Kolomoisky, in 2016 and its fortunes are closely watched by investors because the International Monetary Fund may freeze aid if the nationalization is reversed.

-President Volodymyr Zelenskiy, who has longstanding business ties with Kolomoisky, demanded the investigation after the home of a former central banker responsible for nationalizing the bank was torched in a nighttime attack in a village outside Kiev.
+President Volodymyr Zelenskiy, who has longstanding business ties with Kolomoisky, demanded the investigation after the home of a former central banker responsible for nationalizing the bank was torched in a night-time attack.

+Zelenskiy in a statement described the fire as “a brutal crime, the rapid investigation of which should be a priority in the work of the law enforcement agencies.”

 As part of an IMF-supported clean-up of Ukraine’s financial system, the authorities nationalized PrivatBank saying the lender had a $5.6 billion hole in its balance sheet due to shady lending practices.
 Kolomoisky disputed this assessment.

-Zelenskiy has strenuously denied suggestions that he would help Kolomoisky regain control of PrivatBank or win compensation.
-His new Prime Minister Oleksiy Honcharuk on Tuesday in a message to Reuters denied an earlier newspaper report about a potential settlement, saying he was not holding talks with Kolomoisky.
+Zelenskiy denies suggestions that he would help Kolomoisky regain control of PrivatBank or win compensation.
+His new Prime Minister Oleksiy Honcharuk on Tuesday in a text message to Reuters denied an earlier newspaper report about a potential settlement, saying he was not holding talks with Kolomoisky.

 But Kolomoisky told Reuters by phone he believed the government was looking for a compromise.